rolspace/blazor-football-scoreboard/README.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -nodes -days 3650 -subj "/CN=localhost"
 ```

-For the Football.Api application, we will create a certificate, with a password, with the following command at the root of the project folder:
+For the Football.Worker application, we will create a certificate, with a password, with the following command at the root of the project folder:

 ```
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 3650 -subj "/CN=localhost